 - Represents The Bank Policy Institute in filing numerous amici briefs on cases important to the financial industry, with a specialty in federal preemption of state and local laws.

 Governmental and Regulatory Investigations and Other Advisory Work

-- Provides ongoing advice to The Clearing House Association LLC on domestic regulatory issues.
+- Provides ongoing regulatory advice to The Clearing House Association LLC and The Bank Policy Institute on domestic regulatory and litigation issues.

-- Represents a financial institution in an investigation by the Office of Foreign Assets Control.
+- Represented a financial institution in investigations by the Office of Foreign Assets Control.

 - Advised UBS on regulatory inquiries and investigations brought by the SEC in connection with the financial crisis.

 - Successfully represented a company in regards to a confidential SEC investigation, obtaining a no-action letter.

 Mr. Schwartz is a member of the Firm’s wills clinic, which provides pro bono legal advice on the drafting and execution of wills, powers of attorney and health care proxies.

 - Member, New York State Bar Association Committee on Standards of Attorney Conduct

 - Board Member, Judges & Lawyers Breast Cancer Alert